koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 Now the test is passed!

 ## Get an instance removed rootContainerInstance through ref

-Let's move on the last test!
-The test "should be able to get an instance removed rootContainerInstance through ref"

 This test checks the value through the `ref` prop. so we have to filter rootContainerInstance from an instance.